xcart/xc5-manual/en/seo_and_promotion/optimizing_your_catalog_pages_for_seo.md

 ## Title and Meta elements
 The HEAD section of every page in your store contains elements providing metadata about the page.
 Some of these elements (page title, meta description and meta keywords) may have a significant impact on how the page is ranked by search engines and how it is described in search engine results pages.
 In X-Cart, you have substantial control over the meta elements and can use them for SEO optimization.

+The title element contained in the <title> tag defines the page title.
+This element appears in the browser title bar when the page is opened in a web browser; when the page is bookmarked, the title element is also used to describe the page in the bookmarks list.

+The title element is important for search engines.
+The text contained in the title tag of a page is one of the most important factors that determine how the page is ranked.
+In addition to that, in all major search engines, the text of the title element is displayed as the title of the page in the search results.

+X-Cart provides some controls allowing the store administrator to adjust the format of the title element.

 ## robots.txt
 Another thing to consider when dealing with the SEO optimization of your X-Cart store is the file robots.txt.